ymath-io/content/readme.md

 ```shell
 cd ymath-content
 ```
-3. Write your content in this directory.
+3. Write your content in the `courses` directory.
 4. When you are ready to publish your changes:
 ```shell
 git add .